Remineva/Kaggle/README.md

-This repository contains codes from Kaggle.
+This repository contains codes from the Kaggle competitions.